 The Care Act recognises that people are happier and have a better quality of life if they are healthy and can stay independent and in control of what they do.

 And if they do need help because of health problems or a disability then their experience of receiving care and support will be much more positive if they have choice over how they are supported, and can stay in control of their lives as much as possible.

 The Care Act states that local councils must provide or arrange services that help prevent people from developing a need for care and support, or delay people deteriorating to the point where they will need long-term care and support.

 And it says that councils must provide information and advice on how people can lead healthier and more active lives, and on what care and support will be available to them should the need arise.

-But we want you to feel that you can easily find information which will help you to lead independent, active and healthy lives, and to feel you can confidently take steps which may reduce your future need for care and support.
+We want you to easily find information which will help you to lead independent, active and healthy lives, and take steps which may reduce your future need for care and support.

-And we want you to be able to find information which will help you to have greater choice and control over what you do and, if you do need support, over how you are supported.
+Here on People First, we have information which will help you to have greater choice and control over what you do and, if you do need support, over how you are supported.

 The information pages cover a wide range of issues relating to adult social care and beyond:-

 - Your rights to care and support